The hidden side of scalar-triplet models with spontaneous CP violation: Introduction

 In this work, we investigate whether SCPV violation may occur in models with extra scalar triplets.
 One possible candidate would be the Georgi-Machacek model~\cite{Georgi:1985nv}, which includes a real and a complex triplet with hypercharges $Y=1$ and $Y=2$, respectively.
 Although much work has been done in this framework~\cite{Chanowitz:1985ug,Gunion:1989ci, Gunion:1990dt, Cheung:1994rp, Aoki:2007ah, Logan:2010en,Chiang:2012cn, Englert:2013wga, Chiang:2013rua, Kanemura:2014bqa, Hartling:2014zca, Chiang:2014bia, Degrande:2015xnm, Chang:2017niy, Keeshan:2018ypw, Ghosh:2019qie,Chiang:2018cgb, Ismail:2020zoz,Hartling:2014xma}, SCPV violation is not possible in it.
 Motivated by the possible connection with leptonic CP violation, in this work we consider instead the SM extended with two $Y=2$ complex triplets which we dub as the two-scalar-triplet model (2STM).
-It turns out that this is the minimal triplet model which meets the conditions for SCPV to occur and lead to interesting leptonic CP-violating effects which are being probed, for instance, at neutrino oscillation experiments.
+It turns out that this is the minimal triplet model~\footnote{By ``minimal" we refer to the field content of the model, not its number of independent parameters.} which meets the conditions for SCPV to occur and lead to interesting leptonic CP-violating effects which are being probed, for instance, at neutrino oscillation experiments.
 Moreover, we will see that the 2STM reveals itself as an instructive example of how requiring that the vacuum breaks CP can restrain the decoupling of extra scalar particles by introducing novel features, namely the presence of very light scalars.
 It also shows how decisive the mass spectrum analysis can be for model-building scenarios with extended scalar sectors.

 This paper is organized as follows: in Section~\ref{sec:scpv}, after recapping the main features of the SM extended with one scalar triplet, we introduce the 2STM.
 The possibility of SCPV is considered and we show that it cannot occur with a single triplet field, but is possible when two triplets are added.
 For the sake of simplicity, we consider the 2STM endowed with a (softly-broken) continuous global symmetry, which turns out to be the minimal model with two triplets where SCPV can be realised.
 In Section~\ref{sec:mass} we study in detail the scalar mass spectrum of the 2STM for both CP-conserving and CP-violating minima of the scalar potential.
 By using matrix-theory theorems we obtain some upper bounds on the scalar masses and investigate whether decoupling is possible for both types of minima.
 We conclude that the model is non-decoupling when SCPV occurs.
 These results are then confirmed by a numerical analysis presented in Section~\ref{sec:num}, where several experimental constraints are considered.
 Finally, in Section~\ref{sec:conclusions}, we draw our final conclusions.